 Since the system is automated, there is minimal human intervention reducing the error margin further.
 Among other purposes of using fleet management software, identifying the bottlenecks in the field and at the backend is vital to seamless deliveries.

 Managing the fleet means that you will also have to analyze the massive amount of data gathered by the delivery agents on a daily basis.
-For example, the delivery routes they take, fuel consumption, number of orders delivered or undelivered.
+For example, the delivery routes they take, fuel consumption, and number of orders delivered or undelivered.

-How Does Fleet Scheduling Help Reduce Costs?
+How Does Delivery Optimization Help Reduce Costs?

 If you are handling a fleet of delivery agents, the rising fuel costs and inefficient delivery systems contribute to increased fleet management costs.